krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 When requests come in faster than your Lambda function can scale, or when your function is at maximum concurrency, additional requests fail as the Lambda throttles those requests with error code 429 status code.

+#### A big data analytics company is using Amazon Kinesis Data Streams (KDS) to process IoT data from the field devices of an agricultural sciences company.
+Multiple consumer applications are using the incoming data streams and the engineers have noticed a performance lag for the data delivery speed between producers and consumers of the data streams.
+As a solutions architect, which of the following would you recommend for improving the performance for the given use-case?

+Use Enhanced Fanout feature of Amazon Kinesis Data Streams

+Amazon Kinesis Data Streams (KDS) is a massively scalable and durable real-time data streaming service.
+KDS can continuously capture gigabytes of data per second from hundreds of thousands of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.

+By default, the 2MB/second/shard output is shared between all of the applications consuming data from the stream.
+You should use enhanced fan-out if you have multiple consumers retrieving data from a stream in parallel.
+With enhanced fan-out developers can register stream consumers to use enhanced fan-out and receive their own 2MB/second pipe of read throughput per shard, and this throughput automatically scales with the number of shards in a stream.